Waqf: India

 Early references to waqf in India can be found in the 14th-century work Insha-i-Mahru by Aynul Mulk ibn Mahru.
 According to the book, Muhammad of Ghor dedicated two villages in favor of a congregational mosque in Multan, and, handed its administration to the Shaykh al-Islām (highest ecclesiastical officer of the Empire).
 In the coming years, several more waqf were created, as the Delhi Sultanate flourished.

 As per the Wakf Act 1954 (later Wakf Act 1995) enacted by the government of India, waqf are categorized as (a) waqf by user such as graveyards, Musafir Khanas (Sarai) and Chowltries etc., (b) waqf under Mashrutul-khidmat (Service Inam) such as Khazi service, Nirkhi service, Pesh Imam service and Khateeb service etc., and (c) Wakf Alal-aulad is dedicated by the Donor (Wakif) for the benefit of their kith and kin and for any purpose recognised by Muslim law as pious, religious or charitable.
 After the enactment Wakf Act 1954, the Union government directed to all the states governments to implement the Act for administering the wakf institutions like mosques, dargahs, hussainiyas, graveyards, takhiyas, eidgah, anjumans, and various religious and charitable institutions.
 A statutory body under Government of India, which also oversees State Wakf Boards.
 In turn the State Wakf Boards work towards management, regulation and protect the Wakf properties by constituting District Wakf Committees, Mandal Wakf Committees and Committees for the individual Wakf Institutions.

 In 2006, the Sachar Committee reported there were about 500,000 registered waqf properties with 600000 acre land in India, and Rs.
 60 billion book value.

 In 2025, The Economist estimated that India has about 872,000 waqf properties, more than any other country.
 Within India, only the military and railways control more land.

+According to the Ministry of Minority Affairs, "As on 11.03.2026, details of 6,39,807 waqf properties have been initiated for uploading on the Portal.
+Out of these, 3,06,773 properties have been validated and approved by the designated Approvers while 38,755 properties have been rejected during the verification process.

+The Indian Express states, "The Centre said there has been a 116% rise in land controlled by waqf boards across the country after the amendment in Waqf Act in 2013, and flagged "misuse" of waqf provisions to encroach upon private and government properties."